Ti-6Al-7Nb: Biocompatibility

 Ti-6Al-7Nb has a high biocompatibility.
-The oxides from Ti-6Al-7Nb is saturated in the body and are not transported in vivo or are a bioburden.
+The oxides from Ti-6Al-7Nb are saturated in the body and are not transported in vivo or are a bioburden.
 The alloy will not create adverse tissue tolerance reactions and creates fewer giant cell nuclei.
 Ti-6Al-7Nb also shows a high compatibility to ingrowth to the human body.

 Specification

 Designations for Ti-6Al-7Nb in other naming conventions include: